New Tour

 Day 7: Beyşehir → Taurus Mountains

 We begin the day with a visit to the UNESCO-listed Eşrefoğlu Mosque, the largest wooden-columned mosque in the Islamic world and a true marvel of Seljuk-era craftsmanship.
-A 30-minute transfer then takes us south where we hop on the bikes, officially leaving the Anatolian Plateau behind as we ride into the Western Taurus Mountains, characterised by craggy limestone ridges and deep, forested valleys.
-The first 45 km are relatively gentle, leading us to lunch in the quaint mountain village of Cevizli nestled amidst walnut groves.
-From here we have a long and winding descent through a wilderness of dense pine forests into the valley of the Manavgat River.
-By 65 km we join a provincial road coiling up the other side of the valley for 7 km with an average gradient of 8%.
-A final few km of level terrain allows us to catch our breath as we roll into the highland village of Ormana.
-We spend the night in one of the area’s signature 'button houses' — cosy manors built out of stone and wood without the use of mortar.
-For dinner, we treat ourselves to specialities of the Taurus Mountains, such as slow-cooked goat tandoor and artisanal local cheeses.
+A 30-minute transfer then takes us south where we hop on the bikes, officially leaving the Anatolian plateau behind as we ride into the Western Taurus Mountains, characterised by craggy limestone ridges and deep, forested valleys.
+The first 45 km are relatively gentle, leading us to lunch in the village of Cevizli.
+From here, we begin a gradual 8 km descent to the banks of the Manavgat River, before a tough 6 km climb brings us into a remote highland world of sheep and goat pastures nestled between rock faces.
+By the 70 km mark, we begin to roll towards the village of Ormana, where we spend the night in one of the area’s signature ‘button houses’ — cosy manors built out of stone and wood without the use of mortar.

 Ormana Active Hotel